 Understand the business potential of payments transformation

 Centralizing your business infrastructure and data architecture can do more than just enable real-time transactions.
 It can also provide you with rich new insights into what your customers want.
 For example, one leading financial institution was looking to move beyond its traditional rule-and-model based approach, which divided customer data into segments.
 Instead, it adopted a more comprehensive approach, using an Intel® technology-based artificial intelligence (AI) solution to analyze five years of customer data.
-This enabled it to gain more accurate insights into what customers were likely to purchase.5 It achieved this in just a few weeks, in contrast to a traditional method based on customer modelling, which took over 18 months to complete.
-In a competitive marketplace, insights that are more than a year old are likely to be of limited value, especially when compared with results generated in a matter of weeks.
+This enabled it to gain more accurate insights into what customers were likely to purchase.1 It achieved this in just a few weeks, in contrast to a traditional method based on customer

 While there are obstacles to overcome, it’s clear that a cashless global economy has the potential to transform the customer experience and generate economic growth.
 Leaders in the financial services industry must understand the demand for real-time payments.
 And they must have a clear idea of how to position themselves to offer these services to new and existing customers before a disruptive competitor gets there first.

-Find out more about how centralizing your data with a multi-cloud approach can drive new insights for your organization in this recent white paper from Intel.8 9 10
+Find out more about how centralizing your data with a multi-cloud approach can drive new insights for your organization in this recent white paper from Intel.
+6 7 8

 Product and Performance Information